aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/_index.md

 {{% alert color="primary" %}}

+These examples are written using Python 3.

 Python developers need to install JPype to make use of Java from Python.
-You can download JPype from here <https://jpype.sourceforge.net/>
+You can install JPype from here <https://pypi.org/project/JPype1/>

 Download [the latest version of Aspose.Words for Java](https://releases.aspose.com/words/java/).
 Extract files and copy the lib folder with jar files to the root folder of your project.